• Skip to primary navigation

 Adding herb flowers (chives seen here) is pretty but the flavour is even better

-Toast them, just like for walnuts, hazelnuts, almonds, pistachios or sesame seeds, without any oil in a frying pan.
-Toss around for only 3-5 minutes, depending on your preferred toastiness.
+Dry-fry in a pan without any oil for 3-5 mins.
 This helps to bring out their flavour and is such a handy topping on all sorts of light lunches and salads.
 Make a large batch and, once cool, store in a lidded jar for up to 6 weeks.

 For more on flowers and herbal flavours,